SamMcM20/From-Ice-To-Energy/README.md

 Alternatively, the headings above the alternative variable values in the corresponding Excel sheets can be changed to 'massBalance', allowing the code to run with no errors.

 The purpose of these models is to identify correlations between energy production and historical glacier changes.
 Future mass balance and precipitation files are included for future modeling of energy production.
 Future precipitation data is stored in the 'CMIP' folder, and comes in the form of the SSP2 and SSP5 scenarios, with SSP2 being a middle-of-the-road prediction and SSP5 being a worst-case climate crisis prediction.
+CMIP data was sourced from 'https://cds.climate.copernicus.eu/datasets/projections-cmip6?tab=download', with relevant data points being converted to excel using the provided extraction script.

 Model variables are: MB=Mass Balance, PR=Precipitation, LAG=Lagged Variables.
 It is worth noting that testing shows the GLomfjord data run through the 'LR_MB' and 'RF_MB_PR_LAG' models produce the strongest results.